 Son Bradford Croston (1933-2012) was born on Jan.
 25, 1933 in Philippi.
 As a teenager, he worked as a construction laborer and lived in Canton, Stark County, OH.
 On June 6, 1950, in Canton, the 17-year-old Bradford married 17-year-old Eileen Virginia Mayle (March 18, 1933-2011), daughter of Rockford and Dollie (Kennedy) Mayle of Ohio -- grandson of William Mayle and Lacy Kennedy and step-grandson of Octavius "Tave" Mayle.
 (Bradford fibbed on his marriage license application, giving his age as 19.)
 The couple eventually divorced.
 In about 1986, when he was age 53, he was united in marriage with Vera Tiedemann ( ? - ? ).
 The couple dwelled in Canton, and their union lasted for 26 years until Bradford's death.
 In all, he had six children -- Linda Mayle, Sheila Parsons, Hope Kennedy, David A. Croston, Eric Croston, Paul Croston and Gerald Bowe.
 Reported a local newspaper, Bradford "retired from Laborers Local 1015 where he was employed as a laborer and their business agent."
 He also was a member Canton's Church of God Saints in Christ Church.
 After enduring a long illness, he passed away on July 22, 2012, at the age of 79, in the Mercy Medical Center.
 Interment was in Evergreen Memorial Gardens, with Rev. Marvin "Jack" Mayle officiating at the funeral.
 Former wife Eileen died at Mercy Medical Center at the age of 7 on Nov.
 9, 2011.
 Rev. Marvin "Jack" Mayle led her funeral service.

 Daughter Louanna Croston (1936-2008) was born on Sept.
 30, 1936 in Philippi or Canton.
 (Records differ, but Philippi seems more accurate as per census records when she was very young.)
-She came to Canton as a young girl with her family.
-She married Jonas I. Tanner (1930-1996).
-They lived in East Canton and had six known offspring -- Timothy Tanner, Cathy Tanner, Charlene Tanner, Lonas Leon Tanner, Phillip Keith Tanner and Martin Curtis Tanner.
+She migrated to Canton as a young girl with her family.
+She married Jonas I. Tanner (July 5, 1930-1996).
+They made a home in East Canton and had six known offspring -- Timothy Tanner, Cathy Tanner, Charlene Tanner, Lonas Leon Tanner, Phillip Keith Tanner and Martin Curtis Tanner.
 They were members of the Church of Christ in Robertsville.
 Sadly, Jonas died on April 16, 1996 in East Canton.
-As a widow, Louanna remained in East Canton.
+As a widow, Louanna remained in East Canton and survived her husband by a dozen years.
+Her address in 2000 was 1215 Youtz Avenue Northeast.
 She passed away in Mercy Medical Center at the age of 71 on Sept.
 12, 2008.
 Interment was in Evergreen Memorial Gardens near Canton, with Rev. Mark Mayle leading the funeral.
 At her death, she was survived by 10 grandchildren and three great-grandchildren.

 Daughter Ester Rose (or "Esther") Croston (1940-1942) was born on March 11, 1940 in Philippi.
 Stricken with acute peritonitis and septicemia, she died in Canton's Little Flower Hospital on May 13, 1942, at the age of two.
 The examining surgeon marked her as "white."
 Her remains were transported back to Philippi for interment.